elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_03.md

 - Zenodo is a platform to upload materials of different formats and annotate them with metadata.
 Each upload corresponds to one version which once uploaded cannot be edited.
 Uploading to Zenodo allows the assignment of a DOI.
 - Learning management systems are applications to support the learning, sometimes including assessment and other personalised features.
 “Moodles” (e.g. Coursera) are LMSs.
 Usually they have standardised metadata and self-learning features.
 The materials are not always downloadable.

-_Learning experience:_
+!!! example "Exercise"

-Exercise: think about / share in groups which ones you used in the past and test quickly those you never used to answer the following questions:
+    Think about / share in groups which ones you used in the past and test quickly those you never used to answer the following questions:
         - Do you need an account to access the platforms?
 Does your account need permissions to view someone else’s project?
         - How do you search for someone else’s project on the platform?
 Does the search include parameters, e.g. date of creation?
         - How would you add a new project?
 Is there an option to make it private or accessible only to selected users?
         - In which of the four phases (development, delivery, sharing, archiving) will the platform “accept” your project?
 Multiple answers are possible.

-### LO: List the long-term implications of choosing technologies such as Google Suite, GitHub/GitLab, Zenodo, a web portal and a Learning Management System (LMS)

-( Google Suite, GitHub and GitLab, Zenodo, Learning Management)
+## Long-term implications of choosing one of the platforms

 Depending on the phases of the training materials life-cycle, long term may mean different things.
 First ones are very short and mid-term bound (you have a course for a deadline).
 Archiving is long term.